hail-is/hail/infra/gcp/README.md

 ## Set up Terraform configuration

-- Creation some useful environment variables:
+- Create some useful environment variables:
+  - where `GITHUB_ORGANIZATION` corresponds to the GitHub organization used for your Hail Batch deployment (e.g. [`hail-is`](https://github.com/hail-is/hail)).
+This avoids collisions between configuration files from different Hail deployments.
+  - If multiple hail instances are using subdomains hosted from the same github organization/repository, you can use something like `hail-is/sandbox` to differentiate between them.

 ```
 export HAIL=<hail checkout directory>
 export GITHUB_ORGANIZATION=<path to your working directory within $HAIL/infra/gcp>
 export GCP_PROJECT=<gcp project name>
 ```

-- Create `infra/gcp/$GITHUB_ORGANIZATION/global.tfvars` based on the template below, where `$GITHUB_ORGANIZATION` corresponds to the GitHub organization used for your Hail Batch deployment (e.g. [`hail-is`](https://github.com/hail-is/hail)).
-This avoids collisions between configuration files from different Hail deployments.
+- Create `infra/gcp/$GITHUB_ORGANIZATION/global.tfvars` based on the template below.

    ```
-   # organization_domain is a location with the infra/gcp directory
+   # organization_domain is a string that is the domain of the organization
-   # E.g. "hail.is/sandbox"
+   # E.g. "hail.is"
    organization_domain = "<domain>"

    # The GitHub organization hosting your Hail Batch repository, e.g. "hail-is".
+   # Matching the location of your project files within the infra/gcp directory.
+   # eg hail.is/sandbox
    github_organization = "<github-organization>"

    # batch_gcp_regions is a JSON array of string, the names of the gcp